 Let’s get one thing straight.
 Price is never a unique selling point.
-Your unique qualities that you offer to your prospective customer must be more than price.
+The unique qualities that you offer to your prospective customer must be more than price.
 Too often, we meet people who say their USP is their customer service quality or speed, but let’s be honest, everyone says this.
 You need something that resonates with prospective customers and is bigger than price, customer service or speed.

-How does your product or service make life simpler for your clients?
+Does your product or service make life simpler for your clients?

-How can you save your clients time?
+Can you save your clients time?